Hansel and Gretel (1987 film)

-Hansel and Gretel (alternatively: Cannon Movie Tales: Hansel and Gretel) is a 1987 American Israeli fantasy musical film, part of the 1980s film series Cannon Movie Tales.
+Hansel and Gretel (alternatively: Cannon Movie Tales: Hansel and Gretel) is a 1987 fantasy musical film, part of the 1980s film series titled Cannon Movie Tales.
 It is directed by Len Talan and stars David Warner, Cloris Leachman, Hugh Pollard and Nicola Stapleton.

-It is a contemporary version of the classic tale of Hansel and Gretel of the Brothers Grimm.
-Like the other Cannon Movie Tales, the film was filmed entirely in Israel.
+The screenplay, as well as all featured songs, are based and adapted from Engelbert Humperdinck's well-known opera of the same name.
+Other film adaptations also arose from the same piece.

 Plot

 Hansel (Hugh Pollard) and Gretel (Nicola Stapelton) are the offspring of an impoverished woodcutter (David Warner) and his wife (Emily Richard).
-After being told to leave their home by their mother, Hansel and Gretel wrongly walk into the 'North woods' were they discover a delicious gingerbread house.
+After being told to leave their home by their mother, Hansel and Gretel wrongly walk into the Evil Forest Called the "North woods" where they discover a delicious gingerbread house.
 Unbeknown to them it's a witch named Griselda (Cloris Leachman) that lives there.